pmaris/photo_mapper/readme.md

-Electron desktop application for displaying the locations of geottaged photos on a Google map.
+Electron desktop application for displaying the locations of geotagged photos on a Google map.

 Features
 ========